 This new direction in her portfolio is her selection as one of first three researchers named under the Emerging Fellows Program of the Academic Advisory Council for Signage Research and Education, a North Carolina-based nonprofit.
 Fellowships last two years and provide up to $10,000 annually for a project.

-Sundar will explore how on-premise signage influences the risk perceptions, product choices and bidding behaviors of consumers.
+Sundar will explore how on-premises signage influences the risk perceptions, product choices and bidding behaviors of consumers.
 In a series of five experiments she’ll test the effects of dynamic imagery.
 She plans to use eye-tracking technology and on-screen advertisements to study signage near schools and in shopping cart navigation in malls.

 “My prediction is that dynamic imagery increases arousal in customers and then subsequently affects how much they are willing to pay or risk in certain circumstances,” she said.